- As low as $583/Night

 - Approximately 2809 square feet

-This rustic, roomy home has all you need to have a amazing time in a simple setting.
+This rustic, roomy home has all you need to have a marvelous time in a simple setting.
 5 bedroom (1 walkthrough), 3 and a half bath home just off the Broad River.
 House sits on an acre lot with handsome vistas of Habersham and Broad River.
 The Broad River bridge boat landing and fishing pier are very close.
 Private deep-water dock with over 8 feet of water at low tide.
 Lots of space for families and friends, and tons of great fishing, swimming, and kayaking all around.
 House sleeps 13 comfortably with brand new Lucid beds in every room (3 Kings, 3 Queens, Twin XL, and 2 queen air beds).
 Also, high speed Wi-Fi throughout the home equipped with intelligent TVs in most rooms.
-There is a humongous yard for activities and a nice screened in porch to relax and watch the sunset and see the flyovers.
+There is a giant yard for activities and a nice screened in porch to relax and watch the sunset and see the flyovers.

 We are also proud to partner with Field Day Cleaners (https://fielddaycleanersc.com/) as well as Captain Brian McCaffree of Holden On Charters (https://holdenoncharters.com/)